SGH

 Policy on Supporting the Right of Freedom of Association

 The SG Holdings Group will contribute to the development of society in its business activities and corporate management with the aim of realizing the ten principles outlined in the United Nations Global Compact.
 Furthermore, the Group will sincerely promote the effective approval of the right of freedom of association of all workers and employers and collective bargaining rights.
+In addition, Meito Tranasportation has three labor unions, World Supply has one labor union, and Hutech norin has one labor union, with a membership rate of 100% for Meito Tranasportation.

 Contribution to the Community